azazellochg/pytemscript/docs/components/events.rst

 can be assigned with a custom Python function that will be executed upon pressing.
 We provide the :meth:`~pytemscript.modules.ButtonHandler` class that takes care of assigning events.

-.. warning:: Don't forget to clear the custom button assignment at the end using `clear()` method.
+.. note:: Don't forget to clear the custom button assignment at the end using `clear()` method.
 This will restore the previous assignment.

 See example below: